As always, having more fun than a human being should be allowed to have.

 He even sounds like a mortician.

-He looks that kind of kind of guy that would show you the coffins at a funeral home.
+He looks like the kind of guy that would show you the coffins in a funeral home.

 It was an awful feeling.